webGL-projects/basic-project/basic-scene/exercise/47-load-models-with-r3f/README.md

 useGLTF takes care of everything so no need for the DRACO decoder

-preloding we can use it with the useGLTF even though it is a function it can have intances
+preloding we can use it with the useGLTF even though it is a function it can have intances, the same file must be used